 Minimally invasive coronary artery bypass surgery is the latest technology in heart surgery, which is now a routine procedure in Turkey, its advantages and risks, and who is the right patient for this procedure.

 Minimally invasive coronary artery bypass surgery and an overview

 The heart pumps blood throughout the body to provide it with oxygen and the materials necessary for its survival, but who nourishes the heart itself?

 The coronary arteries are responsible for this and thus are responsible for feeding the heart continuous oxygen.

-Coronary artery disease, which causes narrowing of one or more coronary arteries, obstructs the blood flow to the heart and causes angina or Myocardial infarction.
+Coronary artery disease, which causes narrowing of one or more of the coronary arteries, impedes the flow of blood nourishing the heart and causes angina pectoris or Myocardial infarction.

 To treat this emergency situation, the doctor may give vasodilator drugs that help increase blood flow to the heart, such as nitrates and calcium channel blockers, or we stretch narrow vessels using percutaneous coronary intervention technique or by bypassing the blockage area with coronary artery bypass grafting By using a vessel (artery or vein) of secondary importance and can be dispensed with from the patient's body (to avoid immune rejection) and linking the pre-occlusion to the post-occlusion by means of this graft.

 This operation was performed using the beating heart technique, and the doctor had to spread the sternum and perform the operation on a beating heart with the help of special techniques.
 This procedure is considered a challenge to the doctor and the patient and is not without risks.

 Today, in Turkey, it is possible to place these bypasses with a minimally invasive technique using small incisions in the chest wall without the need for a long incision.
 It is performed using the latest robots and techniques, so that the doctor can work in this narrow space, as this operation falls under the term Laparoscopic heart surgery.